gourmetjs/gourmet-ssr/docs/getting-started.md

 ## Integrating your server with SSR

-As a last step, modify your server code to use Gourmet SSR to render the user interface.
+Modify your server code to use Gourmet SSR to render the user interface.

 **lib/server.js**
 ```js